 This San Francisco-based store likes to import little-known products from Europe, in order to capture some of that French skincare magic.
 (Read my whole review here.)
-My favorite brands on this site are Bottega Organica and Myhavtorn.
-But if all these foreign brands look inpenatrable, no worries.
+If all these foreign brands look inpenatrable, no worries.
 You can get samples or set up a private skin consultation in person or over Skype.

 I absolutely recommend this brand for it’s well-developed collection of anti-aging and skincare products.
 Shop by product type or skin type, and build a comprehensive skincare regiment that is grounded in science.

 With skincare and makeup, this effective and clean brand provides everything a modern girl needs to take care of her skin and feel great, without toxins, especially if you are struggling with acne or other skin ailments.
 Shop by product type, skin type, or collection.